Pvt. Abner Lee Humphrey Jr.

 After the maneuvers, the 192nd Tank Battalion had expected to return to Ft.
 Knox.
 Instead, they received orders to remain behind at the fort.
 It was on the side of a hill that the tankers learned that they were being sent overseas.
 It was at that time men 29 years old or older or married were allowed to resign from federal service.

-It was at this time that A.L. volunteered to replace a National Guardsman who had been released.
+It was at this time that A.L. volunteered, or had his name drawn, to replace a National Guardsman who had been released.
 He was assigned to D Company which had been a Kentucky National Guard tank company.
 The tank he was assigned to was named "Shirley" after the wife of its commander.
 A.L. received leave home for two weeks.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.